 Geomorphically, the project is mostly flat with a gentle eastward gradient, situated along the western edge of the Perris Valley, on the eastern slopes of the northern part of the Peninsular Ranges.
 The geology of the project and immediate vicinity is shown on Figure 3 (after Morton 2001, 2003).
 The maps of the area show that the project is within the central part of the Perris tectonic block and is underlain by lower Pleistocene (approximately 1.8 million- to perhaps 200,000- to 300,000-year-old) sandy, very old alluvial fan deposits (brown areas labeled "Qvofa" on Figure 3).
-According to Woodford et al. (1971), the thickness of the alluvial deposits overlying the granitic bedrock basement beneath the project may be as much as 80 feet at the project's eastern boundary.
+According to Woodford et al. (1971), the thickness of the alluvial deposits overlying the granitic bedrock basement beneath the project may be as much as 100 feet.
 The granitic basement occurs as extensive outcrops west of the project (light gray areas labeled "Kvt," on Figure 3).